Serving you in your quest to serve your community

 The Joint Licensee Group supports public television licensees who operate both radio and television services from a common licensee.
 The group meets electronically on a regular basis and works to share best practices and advocate on behalf of its member stations.

 The Public Television Affinity Group Coalition (AGC) was founded to serve as a forum for addressing system-wide issues of interest to public television stations.
 It is a station-led coalition of two representatives each from public television’s major affinity groups – member organizations that represent public television stations based on licensee type, community size and service profile.

 The Executive Content Managers (ECM) was developed over the past two years to meet the needs of Chief Content Officers in public media.
 The group aspires to provide education and direction for public media content managers in order to effectively lead staff, promote the curation, production and distribution of high-quality content on all platforms to elevate local voices regionally and nationally.
 Executive Content Managers break silos, promote diversity and inclusion, and provide leadership within the public media system.

 The IPTSA supports public television licensees who operate public television services either independently of PBS membership, or as PDP stations in their markets.
 The group meets electronically on a regular basis and works to share best practices and advocate on behalf of its member stations.

 Public Television Major Market Group (PTMMG)

 The PTMMG supports public television licensees who serve the nation’s largest television markets.
 The group meets in person and electronically to share best practices, develop collaborative initiatives, and advocate on behalf of their membership and the system.
-For more information or to inquire about membership, contact Deanna Mackie.
+For more information or to inquire about membership, contact Deanna Mackey.